tianocore/edk2/AppPkg/Applications/Python/Python-2.7.10/Py2710ReadMe.txt

   NOTE:
       Python, as distributed, sends its interactive prompts to stderr.
 If STDERR isn't enabled in UEFI Setup so that it's output goes to the console, it may appear that Python hangs on startup.
-If this happens, one may be able to rectify the condition by typing "exit()" followed by <enter>
-      to exit out of Python.
-Then, type "exit" at the Shell prompt which should enter Setup.
+If this happens, one may be able to rectify the condition by typing "exit()" followed by <enter> to exit out of Python.
+Then, type "exit" at the Shell prompt which should enter Setup where you can use the Boot Maintenance Manager to modify your Console settings.

   NOTE:
       Some platforms don't include the Setup utility, or don't allow STDERR to be modified.
 In these cases, Python may be started with the '-#' option which will cause stderr to be the same as stdout and should allow Python to be used interactively on those platforms.

+      Depending upon the version of Shell you are using, it may be necessary to escape the '#' character so that the Shell doesn't interpret it as the start of a comment.
+The escape character is '^'.
+      Example:
+          python -^# -V

 8. Supported C Modules
 ======================